Women and people of color are most impacted by climate change.

 Our grant recipients are leaders out front of cultural shifts, advocating for solutions to our most pressing problems made worse by climate change.
 They’re driving community development, supporting rural organizing, and helping secure the passage of landmark climate legislation.
 Get to know these inspiring leaders.2019 Grantees

 This evaluation was prepared by longtime partners and third-party evaluators, Frontline Solutions.
 Given their record, we are confident that their research methods and analysis align with our 100% Commitment to Justice.
-The results demonstrate grant dollars primarily supporting people-of-color and women-led organizations working on climate justice, clean energy, food, water, soil and a Just Transition to a regenerative economy.Read the Report (PDF 1.9MB)
+The results demonstrate grantmaking through a pandemic, racial uprising, and leadership transition primarily supporting people-of-color and women-led organizations working on climate justice, clean energy, food, water, soil and a Just Transition to a regenerative economy.Read the Report (PDF 1.9MB)